Rishabh130498/seasons/README.md

 ## API USED

-Geolocation API - which detects the geolocation in which you are using your browser based on many paramenters.
-Read more about Geolocation API on Mozilla Developers CDN
+Geolocation API - which determines where the user is physically located depending upon a couple of different paramenters such as user IP Address, different WI-FI networks that are visible in the area.
+(NOTE :- Not working in CHINA) Read more about Geolocation API on Mozilla Developers CDN

 #### Read More- https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API